Sloppy Hand Hygiene in Offices: What a Mistake

-So, you should know the different pathways through which your office workers can get infected:
+There are different pathways through which your office workers can get infected:

 - Airborne infections.
 They are transmitted through the air after an infected person has coughed, sneezed or spoke.

 - Contact infections.
-They involve having a direct physical contact with an infected person.
+They involve having direct physical contact with an infected person.
 Examples of transmission include handshaking or coming into contact with an infected person’s blood or bodily fluids.

 - Indirect contact infections.
 The infection spreads by touching an object or a surface that has been contaminated by an infected person.

 So what are the most common diseases caused by unclean hands in the office?